cjacker/opensource-toolchain-stm8/README.md

 sudo install -m0755 stm8flash /usr/bin/
 ```

-After everything wired up, for instance, here use baremetal blink.c as example:
+Then connect the corresponding pins of SWIM interface and the development board. here use baremetal blink.c as example:

 ```
 sdcc -lstm8 -mstm8 blink.c